 Boron Deficiency in Coffee

-- Root growth and functioning uptake of water
+- Root growth and water uptake

 - Growth of internodes

-- Fruit setting
+- Fruit size and setting

 - Drought and disease resistance